wp-plugins/menubar-color-changer/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added meta-tag for trying to fix IE bug

 = 1.0 =
 * Added type-attribute to style-tag to try to fix error when IE Compatibility Mode is on.
 * Upgraded to version 1.0